Previous Intro’s N – Z

 RAINBOW SHADOW

-Sdlg 87-16 (sdlg x sdlg) 6.5″ 36″ Dor-SEv M. 3 br 20 buds (2021)
+Sdlg 87-16 (sdlg x sdlg) 6.5″ 36″ Dor-SEv M 3 br 20 buds (2021)

-Rainbow Shadow has been a wonderful performing daylily, with heavy substance, outstanding sun resistance and high rust resistance.
-It is an unusual color combination, with one that I have not been able to repeat in my hybridizing program.
-Its rainbow colors and pattern varies from day to day and changes with temperature variations.
-Cool temperatures produce rosy coral petals with a purple band, and warm temperatures produce a light orange petals with a burgundy band.
+Rainbow Shadow has been a wonderfully performing daylily, with heavy substance, outstanding sun resistance, and high rust-resistance.
+It is an unusual color combination, one that I have not been able to duplicate in my hybridizing program.
+Its rainbow colors and pattern varies from day to day and also changes with temperature variations.
+Cool temperatures produce rosy coral petals with a purple band, and warm temperatures produce light orange petals with a burgundy band.
 The throat is yellow and has a gray-blue veined band of varying intensities.
 A bitter green center lies in the yellow throat.
-Occasionally there is a slight broken pattern in the purple band.
+Occasionally there is a slight purple pattern in the purple band.
 Most flowers are uniquely different.
-It has excellent all around foliage and high rust resistance.
-Although it is not a fast increaser, it is distinctly different than most other daylilies and is easily recognizable from other daylilies.
-It is pod and pollen fertile with strong straight scapes.
-The thing I love about this flower is its unique appearance. ($135.00 d.f.)

 RED BANDANA